RailsEventStore/rails_event_store/railseventstore.org/source/docs/install.html.md

 ## Working with Rails development mode

 In Rails development mode when you change a registered class, it is reloaded, and a new class with same name is constructed.
-To keep `RailsEventStore` aware of changes in handler classes, and handler subscriptions use [`to_prepare`](http://api.rubyonrails.org/classes/Rails/Railtie/Configuration.html#method-i-to_prepare) callback.
+To keep `RailsEventStore` aware of changes in event classes, handler classes, and handler subscriptions use [`to_prepare`](http://api.rubyonrails.org/classes/Rails/Railtie/Configuration.html#method-i-to_prepare) callback.
 It is executed before every code reload in development, and once in production.

 ```ruby